nanthanwa/bitkub-optimize/README.md

 ## Features
 - Buy or Sell Bitcoin when received webhook from TradingView.
-- Records transaction to self-managed database.
+- Records transactions to the self-managed database.
 - Notify trading transactions with LINE (need to [register](https://notify-bot.line.me/)).

 ## TODOs (PR-Welcomed)
 - ✅  Replace moment.js with [date-fns](https://github.com/date-fns/date-fns).
 - ⏰  Add other instant messaging (e.g. Slack) for notify action.
-- ⏰  Add stop-limit order feature (waiting for Bitkub releases this API, [see more](https://github.com/bitkub/bitkub-official-api-docs/issues/24)).
+- ⏰  Add stop-limit order feature (waiting for Bitkub to release this API, [see more](https://github.com/bitkub/bitkub-official-api-docs/issues/24)).
 - ⏰  Add trailing stop order feature (after stop-limit order API is released).
-- ⏰  Design a web dashboard for visualize profit and loss.
+- ⏰  Design a web dashboard to visualize profit and loss.

 ## Strategy
-- Buying or selling signals will be triggered from TradingView, we should setup at TradingView side.
+- Buying or selling signals will be triggered from TradingView, we should set up at TradingView side.
-#### This is some strategies that we can configurable
+#### These are some strategies that we can configurable
-- Buy BTC using 90% of THB on your available balance at market price when condition is met.
+- Buy BTC using 90% off THB on your available balance at market price when the condition is met.
-- Sell 100% BTC of your available balance at market price when condition is met.
+- Sell 100% BTC of your available balance at market price when the condition is met.

 ## Prerequisite
 - TradingView [Pro plan](https://www.tradingview.com/gopro/?share_your_love=ThanwaJindarattana) or above for server-side webhook.